Aryan6400/Atlan-SQL-Query-Analyser/README.md

 Best Practices: 100/100

 **Optimisations:**

 Improved performance and load time by implementing lazy loading on the tables and graphs components.
 New metrics:

-According to Google Lighthouse:
+According to Google Lighthouse: Performance: 98/100

-new Performance: 98/100

-According to PageSpeed Insights:
+According to PageSpeed Insights: Performance: 81/100

-new Performance: 81/100